OU-CS5213/Team-7-GCP-with-python/README.md

 3. Same as step 7 from above.

+4. Edit Dockerfile and replace FROM python:2-slim with FROM python:3-slim

+5. Uncomment gunicorn from requirements.txt

+6. Uncomment the ENTRYPOINT entry for gunicorn replacing the default entry in Dockerfile

-4. Deployed the cloud run via command line from GCP instance
+7. Deployed the cloud run via command line from GCP instance

 gcloud run deploy getfractal1 --source . --allow-unauthenticated --platform managed

-5. Added allUsers under permission via console with the role "Cloud Run Invoker" to the run getfractal1/
+8. Added allUsers under permission via console with the role "Cloud Run Invoker" to the run getfractal1/

-6. Verified Deployment of cloud run gerfractal1 by opening the url found under trigger.
+9. Verified Deployment of cloud run gerfractal1 by opening the url found under trigger.

 https://getfractal1-47ntsdicza-uc.a.run.app

-7. Cloud Run deployement of html page complete.
+10. Cloud Run deployement of html page complete.

 Steps Executed to access the webpage via static IP: